 Henry has won dozens of awards and honors for his work as an anchor, host, reporter, director and producer.
 These include Los Angeles Area Emmys, Golden Mikes, Los Angeles Press Club Awards and a national Cable Ace Award for Best Host of a Series.

-A native of Los Angeles, Henry has been married for over thirty years and has four children.
+A native of Los Angeles, Henry is married and has four children.